MayaHamo/cloud-computing/messaging-service/README.md

 ## Implementation Details

+### _Important Note: Deployment is only supported in the eu-central-1 (Frankfurt) region due to the use of S3 for hosting the Lambda code._

 #### On sending group message:
 - fetch group by id from `groups` table.
 - iterate over the group's members and store the message for each member.